Less certainly is more, so choose décor that is meaningful, sleek and simple

 #1: Love it or lose it

-The biggest design mistake we can make is to clutter up our shelves with a random collection of décor and memorabilia.
+The biggest design mistake we often make is cluttering our shelves with a random collection of décor and memorabilia.
 If you want to achieve a high-end look, the key is to keep it simple.
 Start with a clean slate and toss anything that you can live without.
 Keep those items that have sentimental value and that you absolutely love.
-Remember, less is certainly more in a sophisticated interior, so choose décor that’s meaningful, sleek and simple.
+Remember, less certainly is more in a sophisticated interior, so choose décor that is meaningful, sleek and simple.

 #2: Repeat accent colours

 In an elegant interior, you will immediately notice repeated elements of colour that work together to create a sophisticated, harmonious space.
 When decorating an open shelf, you should consider the overall style and colour scheme of your room.
 Choose décor that complements the tones in your room and pick up on key accent colours for an idyllic, uniform look.
 A pop of colour goes a long way.
 This will also help to tie everything together in your interior.